Getsemani, Cartagena: Local gives away all its best secrets [2023]

 Also, the place is famous for its spectacular service, always with a smile.

-People looking for the authentic Cartagena de Indias cuisine experience should look no further than La Cocina de Pepina, a favorite among the local people.
+People looking for an authentic Cartagena de Indias cuisine experience should look no further than La Cocina de Pepina, a favorite among the locals.

 I’m thrilled to bring this place to your attention.
 The traditional dishes of the Colombian Caribbean coast are underrated, and finding an excellent place to get them is challenging, even right in Cartagena!